Canadian Thanksgiving may be a cautionary tale for Americans amid coronavirus surge

 In the United States, Thanksgiving is also usually one of the busiest weekends for travel in the year.
 The Transportation Security Administration reported screening a record 26 million passengers over Thanksgiving in 2018.

-Some states have issued warnings, with the District of Columbia advising against travel outside the D.C. region, and attending or hosting large indoor events with people from outside of your household.
+Some jurisdictions have issued warnings, with the District of Columbia advising against travel outside the D.C. region and attending or hosting large indoor events with people from outside of your household.
 California issued new rules that said Thanksgiving dinner should be held outside with no more than three households.

-Speaking to CBS, Fauci said that his own family’s Thanksgiving “is going to look very different this year,” as his parents live in three different states and he, at 79-years-old, is considered higher risk.
+Speaking to CBS, Fauci said that his own family’s Thanksgiving “is going to look very different this year,” as his parents live in three different states and he, at 79 years old, is considered higher risk.